-Furniture & fittings - 5 years
+- 5 years

-Office equipment - 5 years
+- 5 years

-Computers - 3 years
+- 3 years

-Renovation - 2 years
+- 2 years

+- - -

 Fully depreciated assets are retained in the financial statement until they are no longer in use.

 Depreciation methods, useful lives and residual values are reviewed, and adjusted as appropriate, at each reporting date.